Disaster Recovery with VMware Cloud on AWS

 The Challenge

-3. A fail-over solution where all Gold-systems are replicated and continually updated to allow an immediate fail-over.
+3. A fail-over solution, with all critical systems replicated and continuously updated for immediate fail-over.

 The Solution